-A. Contract Monitoring/Performance Evaluation Monitoring: At its discretion, the BUREAU will monitor the CONTRACTOR's performance to ensure compliance in accordance with all Contract provisions, DMS's instructions, and all applicable standards, including, but not limited to ACA, Administrative Rules, DMS and DEPARTMENT guidelines, specifications of this CONTRACT, Court Orders and Decrees.
+A. Contract Monitoring/Performance Evaluation Monitoring: At its discretion, the BUREAU will monitor the CONTRACTOR's performance to ensure compliance in accordance with all Contract provisions, DMS's instructions, and all applicable standards, including, but not limited to ACA, Administrative Rules, DMS and DEPARTMENT guidelines, specifications of this Contract, Court Orders and Decrees.

 The Contract Monitor or designated representatives or employees of the BUREAU may conduct inspections as deemed necessary.
-The BUREAU shall have the right to reasonably prompt access to examine and receive copies, if requested, of all records of the CONTRACTOR relating to the Facility, including without limitation, all financial books and records, maintenance records, employee records, and inmate records generated by the CONTRACTOR and its subcontractors, or independent contractors, in connection with the performance of this Contract.
+The BUREAU shall have the right, unless otherwise proscribed by law, to reasonably prompt access to examine and receive copies, if requested, of all records of the CONTRACTOR relating to the Facility, including without limitation, all financial books and records, maintenance records, employee records, and inmate records generated by the CONTRACTOR and its subcontractors, or independent contractors, in connection with monitoring the CONTRACTOR's performance of and compliance with this Contract.